How to Declutter Your Home…Even if You’re a Slob at Heart

 Take an inventory of your medications and OTC medicines.
-If you have expired items, take them back to your pharmacy for safe disposal.
+If you have expired items, take them back to the pharmacy for safe disposal.

-Check for any empty bottles that can be recycled.
+Check for empty bottles that can be recycled.

-Get items off the counter and back into the medicine cabinet, or under the sink (whichever is appropriate.)
+Get items off the counter and back into the medicine cabinet, or under the sink (whichever area is more appropriate.)

-It will be much easier to wipe down your counters without all the clutter.
+It will be so much easier to wipe down your counters with all the clutter gone!

 Step 2 - Kitchen Clutter Curation

-The kitchen is a danger zone because most of us have small appliances and gadgets we never use taking up valuable storage space.
+The kitchen is a danger zone because most of us have small appliances and gadgets we never use take up valuable storage space.

 Donate/sell your unused small appliances.

-Peter Walsh suggests emptying your kitchen drawers and putting your utensils and gadgets into a box.
+Overwhelmed by gadgets and utensils?
+Empty your kitchen drawers and put your utensils and gadgets in a box.

 If you use an item in the box, return it to the drawer it came from.